GiftXXVI/DSA_Show_Me_The_DS/README.md

 The final part recursively calls each of the subgroups until the search term is found in one of the subgroups.
 This also happens recursively and the number of calls depends on the depth of the nesting.

+If the depth of nesting is represented by d, and the n represents the number of items in each group, then the time complexity of the search function is:

+O(d * nlogn * logn)

+or

+O(d*n(logn)^2)

 ## 5. Blockchain
 Creates a blockchain using a linked list.
+A linked list is an intuitive olution for a dynamic data structure where each node is supposed to point to the next node.

 The linked list is implemented as a class called Blockchain.
 It contains properties such as head and tail which track the head and tail nodes (Blocks) of the Blockchain.

-The insert operation is an O(1) operation that sets the inserted node as head if the list is empty or sets the inserted node as tail if there are already items in the linked list.
+The insert operation has a time complexity of O(1) and it sets the inserted node as head if the list is empty or sets the inserted node as tail if there are already items in the linked list.

 Traversing the list requires looping through all Blocks by starting at the head and following the next pointers until the last element is reached.
 The time taken varies depending on the number of elements in the list.
-Thus this is an O(n) operation.
+Thus traversal of the BlockChain has a time complexity of O(n).

 ## 6. Union and Intersection

 ### Union
 The union function uses a single loop, which runs for as many iterations as the number of elements of the linked list with the most elements.

 It checks if the value of the current element of the either linked list is in the union dictionary and adds it if it is not found.
 Then it returns the keys array created from the dictionary.
+A dictionary was selected as the main data structure because it allows lookups and updates in O(1) time complexity.

-The loop is an O(n) process where n is the size of the larger linked list and the extraction of the list of keys from the dictionary is an O(n) process.
+The loop has a time complexity of O(n) where n is the size of the larger linked list.
+The extraction of the list of keys from the dictionary has a time complexity of O(n).
 This means the complexity of the function is O(n).

 ### Intersection
 The intersection function uses 3 dictionries and 2 loops.